aavanderleij/SLEAPyTracks/README.md

 ### Install SLEAPyTracks ###

-Clone the SLEAPyTracks repo from GitHub
+Clone the SLEAPyTracks repo from GitHub.

 in the Anaconda powershell: